kevinyswong/kevinyswong.github.io/index.md

   It is impossible to know everyone<br>
   It is impossible to read everything

-  In this field, other individuals, like us, are constained by time, energy, attentional bandwidth, bound by locale, and within these same parameters they, too, are confronted with the same problem: how to operate within this field?
+  In this field, other individuals, like us, are constrained by time, energy, attentional bandwidth, bound by locale, and within these same parameters they, too, are confronted with the same problem: how to operate within this field?